marmelab/react-admin/useEditController.md

-    resource, // Resource name deduced from the location. e.g. 'posts' save, // Update callback to be passed to the underlying form as submit handler saving, // Boolean, true when dataProvider is called to update the record error, // Error returned by dataProvider when it failed to fetch the record.
-Useful if you want to adapt the view instead of just showing a notification using the onError side effect.
-} = useEditController();
+    resource, // Resource name deduced from the location. e.g. 'posts' save, // Update callback to be passed to the underlying form as submit handler saving, // Boolean, true when dataProvider is called to update the record } = useEditController();
 ```